ezoerner/scalable-chat/README.md

 * A demo multiuser application with a scalable architecture.
 * A chat room application
 * Demonstrates akka-persistence by storing chat history
-* Demonstrates akka-http for client/server communications with WebSockets
+* Demonstrates akka-http for client/server communications with WebSockets (not yet implemented, currently uses Akka TCP sockets)

+## UPDATE ##
+This project is no longer active.
+If I were to work further on it, the first thing I would do is remove `activator` and Cassandra, and probably use DynamoDB instead of Cassandra.
+Also, I would prefer ScalaTest over Specs2 for testing.

+In fact, if I were to start from scratch, I would write this in Haskell instead of Scala.

 ### Technology Stack ###